Graduate jobs in consumer goods and FMCG

 - Capable of innovation and taking a creative approach to business development

-- Problem solving – you need to be able to respond quickly and decisively to difficulties
+- Skilled at problem solving – you need to be able to respond quickly and decisively to difficulties

 - Commercially aware

 - Sensitive to environmental impact of activities such as manufacturing and distributing products

 - Well organised, and know how to prioritise

 - Strong communicators capable of negotiation and persuasion